 Welcome to the seventh installment of our 2020 Pride Month Series!
 Each day in the month of June, we will be highlighting a different member of the LGBTQ+ community who we think is a great example of representation and dynamic characterization.
 We will focus on fictional characters, celebrities, and activists alike — the positive voices within the LGBTQ+ community and in mainstream media.

-The first time we meet Cheryl is on that fateful Fourth of July day at Sweetwater River with twin brother, Jason.
+The first time we meet Cheryl is on that fateful Fourth of July day at Sweetwater River with her twin brother, Jason.
 Cheryl seems to be hiding a secret about his death and soon is hallucinating him at a pep rally.
-She admits that Jason was supposed to “come back” that day at Sweetwater River but he never did.
-It’s revealed that Cheryl had actually tried to help Jason run away at one point and Cheryl’s parents, Clifford and Penelope, forbid her to speak at Jason’s funeral but Cheryl does so anyway and wears the white dress she had worn at Sweetwater River.
-Towards the end of the first season, a thumb drive contained video evidence that Clifford had shot and killed his own son.
-After Cheryl watches that video, after which soon Clifford kills himself, she is met with so much pain that she attempts to drown herself at Sweetwater River.
-The Core Four save her and Cheryl burns down the Blossom mansion, Thornhill.
-The season one finale shows Cheryl at her breaking point, a place so vulnerable that it changes her.
+She admits that Jason was supposed to “come back” that day at Sweetwater River, but he never did.
+It’s revealed that Cheryl had actually tried to help Jason run away at one point, and Cheryl’s parents, Clifford and Penelope, forbid her to speak at Jason’s funeral, but Cheryl does so anyway and wears the white dress she had worn at Sweetwater River.
+Toward the end of the first season, a thumb drive contained video evidence that Clifford had shot and killed his own son.
+After Cheryl watches that video, after which Clifford soon kills himself, she is met with so much pain that she attempts to drown herself at Sweetwater River.
+The Core Four save her, and Cheryl burns down the Blossom mansion, Thornhill.
+The season 1 finale shows Cheryl at her breaking point, a place so vulnerable that it changes her.

-In the fifth episode of season two, while at an open house event, Nick St. Clair, a friend of the Lodge’s from New York, manages to slip something into Cheryl’s drink and drugs her.
-He walks her away from the event and into his hotel room as Cheryl is unknowingly going along with it.
-As Veronica and the Pussycats are performing on stage, they see what’s happening and follow them.
+In the fifth episode of season 2, while at an open house event, Nick St. Clair, a friend of the Lodge’s from New York, manages to slip something into Cheryl’s drink and drugs her.
+He walks her away from the event and into his hotel room as Cheryl unknowingly goes along with it.
+As Veronica and the Pussycats perform on stage, they see what’s happening and follow them.
 Just before Nick is able to sexually assault Cheryl, they stop him.
 The Pussycats beat up Nick and comfort Cheryl, who has experienced even more trauma.
 It’s later revealed that Nick has done the same to many other girls, including Veronica.
-Very quietly as the show goes on, Cheryl still deals with that trauma and hatred.
-Nick returns in season four and Cheryl is so traumatized that she can barely stand the sight of him.
+As the show continues, Cheryl deals with that trauma and hatred very quietly.
+Nick returns in season 4, and Cheryl is so traumatized that she can barely stand the sight of him.

-In season three, Cheryl and Toni’s experience in the Serpents doesn’t last long as Jughead kicks them out after they help Veronica steal from Hiram.
+In season 3, Cheryl and Toni’s experience in the Serpents doesn’t last long, as Jughead kicks them out after they help Veronica steal from Hiram.
 Cheryl forms a new gang just for Toni called the Pretty Poisons, almost like the Southside Serpents, but all female and all badass.
-Later, Cheryl helps Betty try to figure out Edgar Evernever’s game plan and what The Farm is all about but falls under his spell and his cult.
+Later, Cheryl helps Betty try to figure out Edgar Evernever’s game plan and what The Farm is all about, but she falls under his spell and his cult.
 Cheryl talks Toni into joining just so they can be together.
-When The Farm is revealed to be a ploy to harvest organs and Betty tells Cheryl about it, all Cheryl cares about is getting Toni out, who is about to have her procedure.
-Cheryl reaches Toni just in time and as they’re about to escape, orderlies are right on their tails.
+When The Farm is revealed to be a ploy to harvest organs, and Betty tells Cheryl about it, all Cheryl cares about is getting Toni out, who is about to have her procedure.
+Cheryl reaches Toni just in time, and the orderlies are right on their tails as they’re about to escape.
 They find a window just barely large enough for them to squeeze through and Toni escapes.
-However, Cheryl shuts the window and is taken away and holds the orderlies off long enough for Toni to get away on foot.
+However, Cheryl shuts the window, is taken away, and holds the orderlies off long enough for Toni to get away on foot.

 The second half of the season has Cheryl and Veronica teaming up to start their very own rum business to form maple rum.
-They turn La Bonne Nuit into a dance club to cover up the rum so Hiram doesn’t find out.
-But he does anyway and Cheryl suggests they use her family’s old Gentleman’s Club that hasn’t been used in years while they keep La Bonne Nuit open to distract Hiram and his guys.
-Cheryl and Veronica create Maple Claw and their business is booming, with Toni’s help, even stopping Veronica’s sister, Hermosa, from selling them out.
+They turn La Bonne Nuit into a dance club to cover up the rum, so Hiram doesn’t find out.
+But he does anyway, and Cheryl suggests they use her family’s old Gentleman’s Club, which hasn’t been used in years, while they keep La Bonne Nuit open to distract Hiram and his guys.
+Cheryl and Veronica create Maple Claw, and their business is booming with Toni’s help, even stopping Veronica’s sister, Hermosa, from selling them out.
 However, after a run-in with competition, Cheryl realizes that this isn’t what she signed up for.
 She wanted to do this business with Veronica because it’d be fun, but now all Veronica cares about is one-upping her father.
-Cheryl tells Veronica she can no longer be in business with her and Veronica understands.
+Cheryl tells Veronica she can no longer be in business with her, and Veronica understands.

-Throughout Riverdale‘s four seasons, Cheryl has gone through relationships, loss, sacrifice, fighting for what she loves, standing up for what she believes in, all while keeping the River Vixens in check.
-She’s grieving when you first meet her and absolutely traumatized by the end of season one.
-Cheryl takes that pain in season two and stands up to her mother, she finally finds her true self and feels accepted.
-She finds love and solace in Toni, a Southside Serpent, a member of a gang she wanted nothing to do with and becomes part of it because of her girlfriend.
-Season three is where you get to see more of Cheryl and Toni’s relationship, how they’re doing with the Serpents, forming their own gang, their break in the middle of the season and Cheryl’s sacrifice for Toni because she wanted her safe and away from The Farm.
-You see their own individuality in season four while still working together on certain aspects.
+Throughout Riverdale‘s four seasons, Cheryl has gone through relationships, loss, sacrifice, fighting for what she loves, and standing up for what she believes in, all while keeping the River Vixens in check.
+She’s grieving when you first meet her and absolutely traumatized by the end of season 1.
+Cheryl takes that pain in season 2 and stands up to her mother; she finally finds her true self and feels accepted.
+She finds love and solace in Toni, a Southside Serpent, a member of a gang she wanted nothing to do with, and becomes part of it because of her girlfriend.
+Season 3 is where you get to see more of Cheryl and Toni’s relationship, how they’re doing with the Serpents, forming their own gang, their break in the middle of the season, and Cheryl’s sacrifice for Toni because she wanted her safe and away from The Farm.
+You see their own individuality in season 4 while still working together on certain aspects.
 Toni supports Cheryl through her grief with Jason while Cheryl is at her breaking point but still standing strong.
 She helps her friends along the way because that’s who she is.
 Cheryl Marjorie Blossom is strong and brave and is everything that makes a warrior stand out from others.

 Watch all four seasons of Riverdale now on Netflix and see why Cheryl Blossom is an LGBTQ icon.
-Season five premieres in January 2021 on The CW.
+Season 5 premieres in January 2021 on The CW.